-For 2011, the annual cash retainer paid to each independent director was \$40,000, of which any portion can be taken in Company Common Stock at the discretion of each director.
-In 2011, Mr. Ward elected to receive \$10,000 of his cash retainer in Company Common Stock, which is included in the figure for him in the "Stock Awards" column in the Director Compensation table above.
+For 2012, the annual cash retainer paid to each independent director (excluding Mr. McDonnell and Ms. Norris) was \$40,000.
+Mr. McDonnell and Ms. Norris were elected to the Board in October 2012 and received a pro rata annual cash retainer of \$25,000.
+Any portion of the annual cash retainer can be taken in Company Common Stock at the discretion of the director.
+In 2012, Mr. Ward elected to receive \$10,000 of his cash retainer in Company Common Stock, which is included in the figure for him in the "Stock Awards" column in the Director Compensation table above

-In addition, in 2011, each independent director received an award of Common Stock valued at \$55,000, based on the fair market value of the Company's Common Stock as of the date of issuance and a restricted stock award covering 1,000 shares of Common Stock with a grant date fair market value of \$13,480, for a total of \$68,480 for each independent director.
+In addition, in 2012, each independent director (excluding Mr. McDonnell and Ms. Norris) received an award of Common Stock valued at \$55,000, based on the fair market value of the Company's Common Stock as of the date of issuance, and a restricted stock award covering 1,000 shares of Common Stock with a grant date fair market value of \$12.43, for a total of \$12,430.
+Mr. McDonnell and Ms. Norris each received a pro rata award of Common Stock valued at \$34,375, based on the fair market value of the Company's Common Stock as of the date of issuance, and a restricted stock award covering 625 shares of Common Stock with a grant date fair market value of \$17.52, for a total of \$10,950.
 These amounts are included in the "Stock Awards" column in the Director Compensation table above.
 Independent director restricted stock grants vest one year after the grant date, so long as the director remains continuously in office.
 In the event of a merger or asset sale, vesting of all of the shares of restricted stock will accelerate, and such shares will become fully vested.
 Independent directors are also eligible to receive other types of awards under the 2006 Omnibus Incentive Plan, but such awards are discretionary.

-In 2011, William H. Turner received additional annual retainers of \$20,000 and \$7,500 for his services as our Presiding Independent Director and Chairman of the Audit Committee, respectively.
-Robert M. Gerrity, Chairman of our Compensation and Management Development Committee, Richard S. Ward, Chairman of our Nominating and Corporate Governance Committee, and Roger M. Widmann, Chairman of our Strategic Planning Committee, each received an additional annual retainer of \$5,000 for their services as Chairmen of such Committees.
-In 2011, non-employee directors also received \$1,500 for each Board and Committee meeting they attended (plus \$1,000 for each additional day for a multi-day meeting) and were reimbursed for meeting expenses.
-In addition, Robert M. Gerrity, Pamela Forbes Lieberman, Arthur S. Sills, Peter J. Sills, Frederick D. Sturdivant and Roger M. Widmann are covered under the Company's medical or dental plan.
-Lawrence I. Sills, being an officer of the Company, received no payment for the fulfillment of his directorial responsibilities (see the Summary Compensation Table for disclosure regarding Lawrence Sills' compensation).
+In 2012, William H. Turner received additional annual retainers of \$20,000 and \$7,500 for his services as our Presiding Independent Director and Chairman of the Audit Committee, respectively.
+Robert M. Gerrity, Richard S. Ward and Roger M. Widmann each received an additional annual retainer of \$5,000 for their services as Chairmen of the Compensation and Management Development Committee, Nominating and Corporate Governance Committee, and Strategic Planning Committee, respectively.
+Following Mr. Gerrity's passing, the Board appointed Mr. Widmann as Chairman of the Compensation and Management Development Committee, and Pamela Forbes Lieberman and Frederick D. Sturdivant as Co-Chairpersons of the Strategic Planning Committee.
+While Mr. Widmann did not receive any additional annual retainer in connection with his appointment, Ms. Forbes Lieberman and Mr. Sturdivant each received an additional annual retainer of \$5,000 in connection with their appointments.

+In 2012, non-employee directors also received \$1,500 for each Board and Committee meeting they attended (plus \$1,000 for each additional day for a multi-day meeting) and were reimbursed for meeting expenses.
+In addition, Pamela Forbes Lieberman, Arthur S. Sills, Peter J. Sills, Frederick D. Sturdivant and Roger M. Widmann are covered, and Robert M. Gerrity was covered prior to the time of his death, under the Company's medical or dental plan.
+Lawrence I. Sills, being an officer of the Company, received no payment for the fulfillment of his directorial responsibilities (see the Summary Compensation Table for disclosure regarding Lawrence Sills' executive officer compensation).